dmbarbour/glas/docs/GlasDesign.md

 ### Bracketed Effects

 A useful pattern for effects is bracketed effects, e.g. increment-operation-decrement, where some operation is performed in context of a background effect.
-This can always be modeled by explicit push and pop effects, but explicit modeling makes it difficult to reason about balance of operations.
+This can always be modeled by session types, but structural support would make it much easier to reason about.
+This might be represented by extending `eff` to `eff:P`, and also extending `env` with a clause to run after the bracketed subprogram P.

-Structurally, this might be represented by extending `eff` to `eff:P`, and also extending `env` include effects prior to P and after.
-Alternatively, we could use a session types to analyze balanced use of effects.
+For now, leaving this out because I think it's less useful with asynchronous effects APIs.

 ### Database Modules